theory/justatheory/content/post/postgres/mini-summit-six.md

     about these Post-its and we say, "would you like to have a small discussion about one of these things.
 If you are, then put a sticky note on it."
 And then we put the sticky notes in the fields, we have a list of names associated with the sticky notes.
-Like, maybe Yurri is interested in binary distribution, and then maybe David is also interested in that.
+Like, maybe Yurii is interested in binary distribution, and then maybe David is also interested in that.
 So there's like three or four people in each section, and we're trying to make sure that if you're interested multiple sections you get to go to